realA10001986/Flux-Capacitor/Hardware/README.md

 ### Warning

 This box is made from molded fiberglass reinforced polyester.
-This is a higly dangerous material, so wear a proper mask when drilling, sawing or sanding.
+This is a highly dangerous material, so wear a proper mask when drilling, sawing or sanding.

 ## Torr relays